 “I would have preferred to be your Cyrano de Bergerac.”
 Edward sighed.
 “If only the words flowed more naturally from you during rehearsal.
 It will have to do.
 Read exactly what it says.
 Improvisation is unnecessary.”

-“Fine,” Vincent muttered as he sauntered to his right.
-As he put his hand on the door whose imprinting read, “Ollie Castor, Agent”, he looked over his shoulder and asked, “Do I really have to do this?”
+“Fine!”
+Vincent growled as he walked down the hall.
+As he put his hand on the door whose imprinting read, “Ollie Castor, Agent”, he looked over his shoulder and stared pleadingly at the apparition before asking, “Do I really have to do this?”

 “Are you okay?”
 Vincent asked as he approached her.